 The real trump card Powis has is yew.
-Yew in all shapes and forms, from straight hedges to huge strange shaped ‘tumps’ formed over the centuries by the annual round of clipping and shaping.
-Keeping the yew in shape is a full time job and the annual clipping is a three month exercise for three gardeners.
-Standing on the terrace looking across at a bank of yew trees left unclipped and growing naturaly we saw what appeared to be smoke blowing through the trees, this turned out to be thick clouds of pollen from the male yew trees blown free by the wind.
-The wilder part of the garden has some magnificently tall oak trees planted around 250 year ago and should not be missed.
-All in all a good day out and the drive across rural mid-wales is interesting, for those not keen on driving there is a train to Welshpool from Abergavenny which takes about and hour and fifty minutes with a change at Shrewsbury.
+Yew in all shapes and forms, from straight hedges to huge strange-shaped ‘tumps’ formed over the centuries by the annual round of clipping and shaping.
+Keeping the yew in shape is a full-time job and the annual clipping is a three-month exercise for three gardeners.
+Standing on the terrace looking across at a bank of yew trees left unclipped and growing naturally we saw what appeared to be smoke blowing through the trees, this turned out to be thick clouds of pollen from the male yew trees blown free by the wind.
+The wilder part of the garden has some magnificently tall oak trees planted around 250 years ago and should not be missed.
+All in all a good day out and the drive across rural mid-wales is interesting.
+For those not keen on driving there is a train to Welshpool from Abergavenny which takes about an hour and fifty minutes with a change at Shrewsbury.

 Gliffaes Country House Hotel is nestled in the heart of the Brecon Beacons National Park.
 We’ve created a useful guide of local attractions and activities here, containing information on walks, things to do, local shopping and places to visit, which you can use to help map out your visit to the Brecon Beacons.

 If you’re looking for a place to enjoy a fresh, locally-sourced lunch, dinner or afternoon tea, or somewhere comfortable to stay the night, our friendly country house hotel is the perfect base for your Brecon Beacons break.Book now